-Employers liability insurance is needed if you employ paid staff as part of your business and covers you against legal fees and medical expenses from claims made by an employee as a result of injury or illness.
+Employer liability insurance is needed if you employ paid staff as part of your business and covers you against legal fees and medical expenses from claims made by an employee as a result of injury or illness.

-- If it is a family run business and not a limited company.
+- If it is a family-run business and not a limited company.
 Family members are defined for example as husbands, wives, civil partners, fathers, mothers, grandfathers, grandmothers, siblings etc.

 - If you employ someone who is registered as a self-employed contractor and is employed as such on that basis.